Threespot/tolaria/README.md

 Review all of the settings in `config/initializers/tolaria.rb`.

-Now run this Rake command to create your first administrator account:
+Run this Rake command to create your first administrator account:

 ```shell
 $ rake admin:create